carolrizzi/mentor/README.md

 docker compose up -d db redis
 ```

-To run the Django server locally, you will need to copy your `deploy/.env` file to the root of the project and ensure it contains the `API_KEY` variable with your Together AI API key.
+To run the Django server locally, you will need to copy your `deploy/.env` file to the root of the project and ensure it contains the `API_KEY` and `PG_PASSWORD` variables.

 Then, you can run the Django development server with:
 ```bash